 The single most important factor in surviving breast cancer is early diagnosis and treatment.
 The failure to diagnose breast cancer can result in a decreased chance of survival or lead to a mastectomy that would not have been necessary.
 In 2013, almost 300,000 new cases of breast cancer were found in American women.
-Almost 40,000 women died of breast cancer.
-And yet, misdiagnosis of breast cancer remains a serious problem.
+Almost 40,000 women died of this disease, and yet, misdiagnosis remains a serious problem.

-If you believe that failure to diagnose your breast cancer lead to a much more serious case, contact Lowenthal & Abrams.
-We will help you determine if the delayed diagnosis of your cancer lead to a worsening of your disease.
+If you believe that failure to diagnose your breast cancer led to a much more serious case, contact the medical malpractice attorneys at Lowenthal & Abrams, Injury Attorneys.
+Our Philadelphia breast cancer misdiagnosis lawyers could help you determine if the delayed medical treatment lead to a worsening of your disease.

 Common Breast Cancer Symptoms